aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/bamidbar/parashat-huqat-color-coded-according-to-its-narrative-layers.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-<span class="p"><sup>27</sup>&nbsp;So Mosheh did as YHVH commanded him: they went up Hill's Hill before the eyes of the entire community; <sup>28</sup>&nbsp;Mosheh stripped Aharon of his garments and clothed in them El'azar his son.
+<span class="p"><sup>27</sup>&nbsp;So Mosheh did as YHVH commanded him: they went up Hor Ha-Har before the eyes of the entire community; <sup>28</sup>&nbsp;Mosheh stripped Aharon of his garments and clothed in them El'azar his son.
 So Aharon died there on top of the hill.
 When Mosheh and El'azar came down from the hill, <sup>29</sup>&nbsp;the entire community saw that Aharon had expired, and they wept for Aharon thirty days, the whole House of Yisra'el.</span>
 </div></td></tr>